nobosx/NDAFL/Readme.md

 * Neural distinguishers and the neural differential distinguishers as baseline on Speck48 can be trained in `train_nets.py` and evaluated in `eval_nets.py`.
 These distinguishers are stored in the folder `saved_models` and the file name of a neural differential distinguisher has the suffix `only_diff`.
 * Bit sensitivity test is implemented in `bst.py`.
 The results are stored in the folder `bst_res`.
 * The C++ code of building and evaluating a counter lookup table for Speck48 is in `cpp/build_lookup_table.cpp`.
+The resulting lookup tables will be stored in the folder `cpp/lookup_table`.

+In the folder `Simon`:

+* Neural distinguishers of Simon32, Simon64 and Simon128 can be obtained by running `train_nets.py` and evaluated by running `eval_nets.py`.
+These neural distinguishers are provided in the folder `saved_models`.
+* Bit sensitivity test is implemented in `bst.py` and the results are provided in the folder `bst_res`.
-The resulting lookup table will be stored in the folder `cpp/lookup_table`.
+* The C++ code of building and evaluating a counter lookup table for Simon is in `cpp/build_lookup_table.cpp`.
+The resulting lookup tables will be stored in the folder `cpp/lookup_table`.
+To build lookup tables for different Simon instances, one need to choose the version of Simon instance in `cpp/simon.h` (defined as `SIMON32_64`, `SIMON64_128` and `SIMON128_128` respectively) first.